-The assumptions of Rogers’ Theory of Unitary Human Beings are as follows: (1) Man is a unified whole possessing his own integrity and manifesting characteristics that are more than and different from the sum of his parts.
-(2) Man and environment are continuously exchanging matter and energy with one another.
+Rogers’ Theory of Unitary Human Beings’ assumptions are as follows: (1) Man is a unified whole possessing his own integrity and manifesting characteristics that are more than and different from the sum of his parts.
+(2) Man and the environment are continuously exchanging matter and energy with one another.
 (3) The life process evolves irreversibly and unidirectionally along the space-time continuum.
 (4) Pattern and organization identify the man and reflect his innovative wholeness.
-And lastly, (5) Man is characterized by the capacity for abstraction and imagery, language and thought sensation and emotion.
+And lastly, (5) Man is characterized by the capacity for abstraction and imagery, language and thought sensation, and emotion.

 Human-unitary human beings

-A person is defined as an indivisible, pan-dimensional energy field identified by a pattern, and manifesting characteristics specific to the whole, and that can’t be predicted from knowledge of the parts.
+A person is defined as an indivisible, pan-dimensional energy field identified by a pattern and manifesting characteristics specific to the whole.
+That can’t be predicted from knowledge of the parts.
 A person is also a unified whole, having its own distinct characteristics that can’t be viewed by looking at, describing, or summarizing the parts.

 Rogers defines health as an expression of the life process.
-It is the characteristics and behavior coming from the mutual, simultaneous interaction of the human and environmental fields, and health and illness are part of the same continuum.
-The multiple events occurring during the life process show the extent to which a person is achieving his or her maximum health potential.
-The events vary in their expressions from greatest health to those conditions that are incompatible with the maintaining life process.
+The characteristics and behavior coming from the mutual, simultaneous interaction of the human and environmental fields and health and illness are part of the same continuum.
+The multiple events occurring during the life process show how a person is achieving his or her maximum health potential.
+The events vary in their expressions from greatest health to those incompatible with the maintaining life process.

 Scope of Nursing